Giving Tuesday

 Todd Kitzler

 I started teaching EAL overseas in 1986 and have been working at ICA since 1993.
-During my time with ICA, I have worked as a LINC Instructor, Head Language Instructor and Language Services Manager.
+During my time with ICA, I have worked as a LINC Instructor, Head Language Instructor, Language Services Manager, and Acting Immigrant and Refugee Services Manager.
 After I started teaching English at ICA, I quickly realized that helping newcomers adjust to living in Canada is very important work.

 Florentien Verhage